otammato/mongo_/README.md

 #sudo iptables -t nat -D PREROUTING 1
 ```

+use these commands to check and upload the database backup file to your RDS instance
 ```
 # replace the endpoint with yours:
 # this is to check and connect to an AWS RDS DB using the command line: